Ieieieva/15-MD_React-Router-Query-/README.md

-# RickAndMorty-with-React-Router
+# Rick and Morty
+### Developed using React-rotuer
+Visit this site to view the project --> https://rrr-and-mmm.netlify.app/
+---
-To start the project run `npm run dev`
+To start the project in your IDE run `npm install` and then `npm run dev`